DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pdf-viewer/adjust-the-document-view.md

 	Sets the document zoom factor value to **100**%.
 * **Zoom to Page Level**

-	Sets the document zoom factor value to fit the entire page height.
+	Sets the document zoom factor value to fit to the widest or highest page in a document.
 * **Fit to Width**

-	Sets the document zoom factor value to fit the entire page width.
+	Sets the document zoom factor value to fit to the width of the widest page in a document.
-* ### Fit to Visible
+* **Fit to Visible**

-	The document zoom factor is calculated to fit the actual content of a page (if possible).
+	The document zoom factor is calculated to fit to the width of the visible content of a page.
+The region of the visible page content is defined by the bleed box.
+If the bleed box is not defined, the FitVisible mode operates the same as FitWidth mode.